JosepMariaVila/ForwarderAmountParameterSystem/README.md

 (Numbers in Hex from 1 to 10: 01, 02, 03, 04, 05, 06, 07, 08, 09, 0A.)

-Example:
+**Example:

-On Monday the hook receives 100 XAH and it has set in the parameters the following distribution:
+**On Monday the hook receives 100 XAH and it has set in the parameters the following distribution:

 Account 1: 3 parts.
 So 30 XAH.
-The hook has the parameter AMO set to 03 regarding Account 1.
+The hook has the parameter AMO set to 03 regarding Acc]ount 1.

 Account 2: 2 parts.
 So 20 XAH.
 The hook has the parameter AMO set to 02 regarding Account 2.